bixycler/UniinfoNotes/pages/Mind Jungle.md

 						  ln -fv "${HOME}/source/UniinfoNotes/pages/share/Theme Demo.md" "${HOME}/opt/personal/logseq-notes/pages/share/Theme Demo.md"
 						  ```
 			- Workflow
-				- Never do any write operation on hard-linked files, e.g. `pull`, `checkout`, `reset`, etc.
+				- Always update hard-linked files from local repos, after any write operation on hard-linked files, e.g. `pull`, `checkout`, `reset`, etc.
-				- Always update hard-linked files from local repos.
 				- When a hard-linked file must be updated from remote,
 					- at remote repo, the update contents must be transported via the ((66519638-cf5d-409b-9b98-15acabf2268c)) which is not hard-linked; then
 					- at local repo, these contents (blocks) will be moved to the hard-linked files.